A good recipe to use up leftover cheese and veg

-This recipe was inspired by my article on making the most of leftover Christmas cheese and veg.
 This is a simple and indulgent tart that’s perfect for a light lunch or supper.
 Roasting the vegetables intensifies the flavours, bringing out the natural sweetness of the leeks and adding texture to the cauliflower.
 The pastry has a pleasant savoury bite from the parmesan and crunch from the polenta.
 A good recipe to use up any odds and ends of vegetables and cheese.
 Best made and served fresh.

 For the pastry: